-- Unpaid compassionate leave: A leave of up to a month may be granted for the care of someone other than a family member as defined in 11.1.2 who is injured or ill.
-If such a leave is granted, the parties to this agreement will be notified of the decision.
-This leave may also be taken for (i) the administration of the estate or the disposition of other legal matters on behalf of a family member, or (ii) extended bereavement. - Leave for elective office is a leave that allows a faculty member to campaign for office or to serve in an elected office. - 11.2.1.3 Leave for academic pursuit is a leave that allows a faculty member to engage in scholarly or creative activity, in special studies, or in professional development. - 11.2.1.4 Military leave is defined in 11.3 below.
-Extended military leave is one whose period exceeds 15 days.
+- 11.2.1.1 Unpaid compassionate leave: A leave of up to one (1) month may be granted for the care of someone other than a family member as defined in 11.1.2 who is injured or ill.
+If such a leave is granted, the parties to this Agreement will be notified of the decision.
+This leave may also be taken for (i) the administration of the estate or the disposition of other legal matters on behalf of a family member, or (ii) extended bereavement. - 11.2.1.2 Leave for elective office is a leave that allows a faculty member to campaign for office or to serve in an elected office.

+11.2.1.3 Leave for academic pursuit is a leave that allows a faculty member to engage in scholarly or creative activity, in special studies, or in professional development.